sbernauer/trino/docs/src/main/sphinx/connector/googlesheets.rst

 Given the URL https://docs.google.com/spreadsheets/d/1Es4HhWALUQjoa-bQh4a8B5HROz7dpGMfq_HbfoaW5LM/edit#gid=0, the sheet id is ``1Es4HhWALUQjoa-bQh4a8B5HROz7dpGMfq_HbfoaW5LM``.

 As a default, this connector will fetch 10,000 rows from the first tab in the sheet.
-If you need to read more rows or rows from a different tab, you can prepend that tab after the sheet ID separated with ``#``.
+You need to prepend the tab name after the sheet ID separated with ``#`` in one of the following cases:

+* Read more than 10,000 rows
+* Read from a different tab withing the sheet

 This could for example look like ``1Es4HhWALUQjoa-bQh4a8B5HROz7dpGMfq_HbfoaW5LM#Customer Orders``.

 Column types